 Enrichment activities at Perry Hall include:

 - A wide range of over thirty free lunchtime and after-school clubs to appeal to all interests.
-A number of paid after-school clubs are also available through outside providers (including Thai Boxing, Robotics Club and Spotlights Theatre School).
+A number of paid after-school clubs are also available through outside providers (including Thai Boxing, Robotics Club and Vibe Arts).
 To ensure equity for all, Perry Hall will fund two paid clubs for any child in receipt of pupil premium.

-- Weekly music and dance lessons that are delivered as a part of the curriculum by specialist teachers.
+- Music, dance and performance poetry lessons that are delivered as a part of the curriculum by specialist teachers.

 - Every year group receive an eclectic mix of school trips and in house visitors.
-Recent trips have included: visits to the Museum of London, Howletts Animal Park and a classical children's concert at the Royal Albert Hall.
-Click here to see the full range of trips and visitors for 2021-2022.
+Recent trips have included: the Natural History Museum, Howletts Animal Park and a trip to to see The Nutcracker performed by the English National Ballet.
+Click here to see our full list of trips and enrichments activities for 2023 - 2024.

 - Forest School, Orienteering and other outdoor based learning activities.

-- The school's chickens, ducks and guinea pigs give children the opportunity to learn how to care for animals whilst enhancing their science curriculum.
-Ramsey the therapy dog and Teddy the reading dog offer further support for children's wellbeing.
+- The school's chickens, ducks, guinea pigs and Tiny the Tortoise give children the opportunity to learn how to care for animals whilst enhancing their science curriculum.

 - Whole-school events, including: World Book Day, British Science Week, World Maths Day and Take One Picture.